Sanvaad/Sanvaad/README.md

 - 👋 Hi, I’m Sanvaad
-- 👀 I’m a frontend developer, transitioning to fullstack web3 developement
+- 👀 I’m a Solidity and frontend developer
 - 🌱 I am an aspiring filmmaker and a book hoarder,
 - 💞️ Striving to get better at what i do
-- 📫 How to reach me sanvaad003@gmail.com
+- 📫 How to reach me houseofsanvaad@gmail.com

 <!---
 Sanvaad/Sanvaad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.